yairSaNes/oobit-crypto-balance/README.md

   - `X-User-ID` (string, required) → User's ID.
   - `X-User-Password` (string, required) → User's password.
 - **Response:** Confirms user removal.

+ ### approach explaiation:
+ this module supports all basic CRUD operations for users. for user actions a password is requred which is authenticated with the shared module's auth service. all crypto currency rates are fetched from rate-servcie by API calls. bonus features:
+ - rebalance method
+ - tranfer between users
+ - authentication
+ - periodically update system data to rate-service for rates caching mechanizm

 ------------------------------------------------------------------------------------------------------------------